bimd-project/bimd/README.md

 ## The Belgian Indices of Multiple Deprivation

-**The Belgian indices of multiple deprivation** are spatial- and time-specific measures of relative deprivation on the level of the smallest geographical unit in Belgium, the statistical sector.
-The development of the deprivation indices was one of the main goals of the ELLIS project (https://www.brain-ellis.be/) and was funded by the Belgian Federal Science Policy (BELSPO) through the BRAIN-be 2.0 programme.
+**The Belgian indices of multiple deprivation (BIMDs)** are unique tools for measuring the spatial- and time-specific relative deprivation on the level of the smallest geographical unit in Belgium, the statistical sector.
+They were created by Martina Otavova, the doctoral student in demography at the Catholic University of Louvain, and in statistics at the Hasselt University, Belgium.
+Her PhD project is a part of the ELLIS project (https://www.brain-ellis.be/) and is funded by the Belgian Federal Science Policy (BELSPO) through the BRAIN-be 2.0 programme.

 The indices were developed for the years 2001 (**BIMD2001**) and 2011 (**BIMD2011**) and they assign the statistical sectors into deprivation deciles, from 1 (the most deprived 10 percent of statistical sectors nationally) to 10 (the least deprived 10 percent).